 They’ve marketed themselves as “adult shave ice” because adults ages 21 and up can order their shave ice with a splash of alcohol.
 Talk about a cocktail lover’s dream!

 Oh, and they only have 2 sizes: small and massive!
+It is a fun Hawaii shave ice to try, especially adult shave ice on your honeymoon.

 3. HALFWAY TO HANA

 One of the most iconic places along the Hana Highway is the Halfway to Hana rest stop.
 The stand has been a local landmark for almost 40 years.
-It’s a great place to pick up snacks and drink while doing the Road to Hana scenic drive.
+It’s a great place to pick up snacks and drinks while doing the Road to Hana scenic drive.

 A lot of people don’t realize this, but they also sell some pretty incredible shave ice.
 You can choose from 13 flavors.
 This is one of the shave ice stops where you can even add a scoop of ice cream on the bottom (which I HIGHLY recommend)!